kolodny/swagger2types/README.md

 writeFileSync('./generated/my-api.ts', generated);
 ```

+## Types only

+This library only generates TypeScript types that are meant to get fully erased at runtime.
+You will need to implement your own API calling logic using fetch, axios, or any HTTP client of your choice.
+[Examples of how to do that are provided in this repo](./examples/esm/swagger-utils.ts).

+### Why not bundle a small client?

+The goal of this library is to provide the minimal amount of type declarations needed to express your API surface in TypeScript.
+How that's used is up to you.
+This simplifies what the responsibilities of this library are.
+Going from types to making a request is an opinionated path and can change as you level of comfort with Type Level Programming changes, this library doesn't need to change.
+The only real changes to this library will be to improve the fidelity of the types generated from the OpenAPI spec, for example if we're not handling an edge case of a [Swagger discriminator](https://swagger.io/docs/specification/v3_0/data-models/inheritance-and-polymorphism/#discriminator).

 ## Generated Type Structure

 The tool generates a `Routes` type that maps each API endpoint to its request and response types: